Second-order self-force potential-region binary dynamics at $O(G^5)$ in supergravity

 The key new result of this work is the 2SF contribution to the classical radial action, which determines the corresponding potential-region scattering angle.
 Interestingly, the $1/\epsilon^3$ singularity of the three eikonal sums $\mathcal{E}_{2,2}$, $\mathcal{E}_{2,3}$, and $\mathcal{E}_{2,5}$ turns out to be spurious.
 It cancels in the full sum, leaving a divergent $1/\epsilon^2$ term,

 The presence of this 2SF divergence highlights new features, extending beyond leading order, in the relation between the lower-loop energy loss and the tail divergence.
-Comparing the series solutions of the divergent parts of the 1SF and 2SF radial actions through ${\cal O}(\bar\sigma{}^5)$, we find
+Comparing the series solutions of the divergent parts of the 1SF and 2SF radial actions through ${\cal O}(\bar\sigma{}^5)$, we find the surprising relation,

-which is confirmed by the sixth order, indicating that the relation is in fact exact.
+which is confirmed through the sixth order, indicating that the relation is in fact exact.
 Interestingly, this relation signals an increase in transcendental weight (assigning weight 1 to ${\rm arcsinh}$) of the singular term between the 1SF and 2SF radial actions, hinting at a more complicated function space for the finite part of the 2SF radial action, \begin{widetext}

 \end{widetext} Interestingly, the relation~\eqref{eq:strange_relation} holds also for the coefficient of $c^5_\phi$ in $\tilde{I}_{r,5}^{2 {\rm SF,fin.}}$ and $\tilde{I}_{r,5}^{1 {\rm SF,fin.}}$, but not for the others.